Can Dogs Eat Cheese? A Guide on This Quick Treat

 Not all cheeses are safe for dogs.
 Some cheese-based products contain ingredients that are toxic to dogs, including:

 • Garlic and onions.
-Common in flavored cheeses and can damage your dog’s red blood cells, causing anemia.
+These toxic ingredients are common in flavored cheeses and can damage your dog’s red blood cells, causing anemia.

 • Herbs and spices.
 Some seasonings, like chives and certain peppers, can upset a dog’s stomach or cause toxicity.